 To keep the spirit of Gandhi’s teachings alive, the Institute for the Humanities at SFU, The Thakore Charitable Foundation, and The JS Woodsworth Chair in the Humanities at Simon Fraser University will join hands in celebrating Gandhi Jayanti on October 2nd and of this year to foster the principles of truth, justice, human rights and non-violence.

-The recipient of the 25th annual presentation of The Thakore Visiting Scholar Award will be to Judy Graves for her dedicated work as a tireless advocate for Vancouver’s homeless and educator on the need for ending homelessness.
+The recipient of the 27th annual presentation of The Thakore Visiting Scholar Award will be Jean Augustine for her work in advancing rights for women and a strong advocate for the rights of black women.

 The celebration will be in the form of two events: